 Who Wrote the Music for *A Little Racketeer*?

-In the course of his career, Tiomkin received nearly two dozen Academy Award score and song nominations over five consecutive decades.
-Of these, he took home four Oscars.
-International honors are found along his career path as well.
-The French government bestowed on him the Chevalier de l’Ordre des Arts et des Lettres (Knight of the Order of Arts and Letters) and both the Chevalier and Officier de l’Ordre National de la Légion d’Honneur (Knight and Officer of the National Order of the Legion of Honor).
-From the government of Spain, Tiomkin received La Cruz de Caballero de la Orden de Isabel la Católica.
+In the course of his career, Tiomkin received nearly two dozen Academy Award score and song nominations over five consecutive decades, taking home four Oscars.
+International honors followed as well.
+The French government awarded him the Chevalier de l’Ordre des Arts et des Lettres and both the Chevalier and Officier de l’Ordre National de la Légion d’Honneur.
+From Spain, he received La Cruz de Caballero de la Orden de Isabel la Católica.